 The global COVID-19 diagnostics market size is valued at USD 13 billion in 2020 and is expected to reach USD 7.4 billion by 2026.
 The RT-PCR testing segment constituted over 75% of the global COVID test market share.
 The market is growing because of the outbreak of the coronavirus (SARS CoV-2) pandemic, which has increased the demand for rapid testing across the world.
 As the number of people suffering from the viral infection increases, the demand for rapid testing, which allows detecting the virus quickly, is growing.
 The adoption of a population-wide testing approach, which includes household, individual testing, is one of the trends influencing the demand for covid-19 diagnostics kits.
 The shift from symptomatic testing to mass testing in developed countries is another major factor affecting the market.

-- The consumables segment is expected to reach close to $6 billion by 2026 on account of the increased usage of a wide array of reagents and COVID-19 test kits.
+- The consumables segment is expected to reach close to USD 6 billion by 2026 on account of the increased usage of a wide array of reagents and COVID-19 test kits.

-- The PCR segment is projected to touch revenue of over $6 billion by 2026 as PCR tests are considered quick, specific, and accurate, and less prone to contamination.
+- The PCR segment is projected to touch revenue of over USD6 billion by 2026 as PCR tests are considered quick, specific, and accurate, and less prone to contamination.

 - In terms of revenue, the diagnostic segment is likely to dominate the COVID-19 diagnostics market.
 Diagnostic labs have an extremely high capacity to handle many samples and deliver results in a short duration.

-- The Asia Pacific COVID-19 test market is expected to observe high revenue because of the high prevalence of the coronavirus infection.
+- The Asia Pacific COVID-19 test market is expected to observe high revenue during the forecast period because of the high prevalence of the coronavirus infection.

 GLOBAL COVID-19 DIAGNOSTICS MARKET SEGMENTATION